‘Lucifer’ Season 3 Spoilers: A Stiff Competition For Chloe’s Attention Brings Out The Worst In The Devil

 — Lucifer Writers Room (@LUCIFERwriters) July 22, 2017

 In an interview, Tom Ellis admitted the character he plays, Lucifer, is not used to having any kind of competition, “certainly on the sexual front.”
 The deep connection he shares with the detective makes him feel secure about their relationship.
 However, Pierce will change everything.
-A love triangle would be an iconic sight -bringing out the worst in the devil would definitely be an interesting event.
+A love triangle would be an iconic sight-bringing out the worst in the devil would definitely be an interesting event.
 Lucifer is made up of a lot of vile stuff, and when someone provokes his jealousy and envy, things are bound to get even more exciting.

 #Squad #LuciferSDCC2017 #Lucifer pic.twitter.com/a0CCDRrIsk